-2018-2019: Design of a Performance Framework for DIAS - the Dublin Institute of Advanced Studies
+2018-2019: Design a Performance Framework for the Dublin Institute of Advanced Studies (DIAS, Ireland)

 The objective is to produce a Performance Framework which can support the quinquennial external review process, and provide a template for reporting annually as appropriate for DIAS.
 It will be cognisant of the broader context of international best practice and national objectives for research and higher education.

 2018-2019: Sorbonne University, Abu Dhabi

 BH Associates is involved in two inter-related projects for the Sorbonne University UAD.
 Project 1 concerns designing a new organisational structure, with particular focus on research support office and graduate studies, and including an assessment of staffing needs.
 Project 2 concerns a review of programme relevance with respect to future skills needs in the region.

 2018: Review of Options for a Future National Approach to Journal Subscriptions and e-Resources (HEA, Ireland)

 This is a strategic review of options for a future national approach to journal subscriptions and e-resources, by academics, researchers and others in Ireland.
 The review is being conducted in the context of increasing publisher costs and growing support for open science.
 The Strategic Review seeks to understand usage, and opportunities and challenges of accessing and using e-journals etc., to set out best practice in the provision of national research e-library services, and to propose strategic options for the future.
 The ambition is that IReL will grow to become a national research e-library, and the Strategic Review will be an important step in translating this ambition into a realisable and sustainable strategy.

 2018: Comparative Assessment of University Rankings and Education Indicators.
 Analysing and Complementing U-Multirank (EU)